 English Proficiency Requirement

-Bachelor’s degree applicants are required to submit an English proficiency score report (e.g. TOEFL/ IELTS/ Certificate of Proficiency in English, etc.) If bachelor’s degree applicants do not submit an English proficiency score report, the admissions committee may let them demonstrate their English skills to show how the applicants meet the English requirement.
+All applicants are required to submit an English Proficiency Score Report (e.g. TOEFL/ IELTS/ Certificate of Proficiency in English, etc.) If applicants do not submit an English proficiency score report, the admissions committee may let them demonstrate their English skills to show how the applicants meet the English requirement.

 The applicant’s photograph must show the head and the top of the shoulders only.
 The face must be centered on the picture, and with nothing can cover the face.
 The applicant’s eyes must be open and clearly visible.
 Applicants cannot wear sunglasses for the photograph.
 Applicants are required to upload the photograph as an image file (e.g. “jpg” or “png”.)

 Identification Card or Passport

 All applicants are required to upload an image file (e.g. “jpg” or “png”.) of their identification card or passport.
 For a passport, the applicant must upload the pages that show the passport photograph, the passport number, the name of the issuing country, and the passport’s expiration date.

 All applicants must submit an application using the university’s online form.
 The International Student Application form is available at [the URL for the form].
 Applicant’s do not have to pay any application fees when using the online form.

 Step 1 – Completing the Online Application Form